James Edward Pough: Life prior to the shootings

-In December 1988, Pough traded his old car for a 1988 Pontiac Grand Am, though he soon had difficulties to make his payments.
+In December 1988, Pough traded his old car for a 1988 Pontiac Grand Am, though he soon had difficulties making his payments.
 As a result, the car was voluntarily repossessed by the General Motors Acceptance Corporation (GMAC) in January 1990.
 He received a bill for $6,394 (around $13,200 as of 2021) of outstanding fees in March, and again on April 6, which was the last contact between him and the office.
 About two months prior to the shootings, Pough purchased a Universal Brand M1 carbine at a local pawnshop.

 Pough was living in a rundown duplex in Jacksonville's Northwest Quadrant at the time.
-He was known by his neighbors as a quiet and nice man who kept a regular and fixed schedule, but also as someone who would become angry fairly quickly and get engaged in enraged conversations, especially in matters concerning money and his car.
+He was known by his neighbors as a quiet and nice man who kept a regular and fixed schedule, but also as someone who would become angry fairly quickly and get engaged in heated conversations, especially in matters concerning money and his car.
 Relatives described him as a recluse with no friends.
-After the death of his mother three years prior to the shootings, Pough was said to have emotionally changed for the worse, saying that he had nothing left to live for and arguing that he would "take someone with him when he leaves this world".
+After the death of his mother three years prior to the shootings, Pough was said to have emotionally changed for the worse, saying that he had nothing left to live for and arguing that he would "take someone with him when he leaves this world."
 Frequently, he had violent outbursts, which were directed against his wife, Theresa, and twice he threatened her by putting a gun to her head.
-In January 1990, they separated, as Theresa feared for her safety, and on March 2, she was granted an injunction that disallowed Pough to get in contact with her for a year.
+In January 1990, they separated, as Theresa feared for her safety, and on March 2, she was granted an injunction that disallowed Pough's contacting her for a year.
 As a consequence, he withdrew even more and rarely socialized.

 The 1990 killing spree

 First attacks

 Pough started his killing spree in the night of June 17, 1990, at about 12:50 a.m.
-Armed with his blanket-wrapped M1 Carbine and not far from his home, he walked up to a group of men standing at a street corner in the Northwest section of Jacksonville, and killed Louis Carl Bacon with two shots in the chest before fleeing.
-A couple of minutes later, he attacked Doretta Drake who was chatting with two other women in a vacant parking lot just two blocks from the first crime scene.
+Armed with his blanket-wrapped M1 Carbine and not far from his home, he walked up to a group of men standing at a street corner in the Northwest section of Jacksonville and killed Louis Carl Bacon with two shots in the chest before fleeing.
+A couple of minutes later, he attacked Doretta Drake, who was chatting with two other women in a vacant parking lot just two blocks from the first crime scene.
 After hitting Drake with his car, throwing her on the sidewalk, Pough stepped out of his Buick and killed her with a single shot to the head before driving away.

-A short time later, Pough also shot and wounded two youths, 17 and 18 years of age, after asking them for directions.
+A short time later, Pough also shot and wounded two youths, 17-year-old Christopher Jerome Shorter and 18-year-old Lynette Patrice Johnson, after asking them for directions.
+Both of them were shot in the shoulder.
 Later, on the morning of June 18, Pough entered a convenience store, threatened the clerk with a pistol and, stating that he didn't have anything to lose, demanded all of the money in the register.
 After getting the money, he left.